kyuupichan/electrumx/docs/rpc-interface.rst

 disconnect
 ----------

-Disonnect the given session IDs or group names.
+Disconnect the given session IDs or group names.

 Session IDs can be obtained in the logs or with the `sessions`_ RPC command.
-Group names can be optained with the `groups`_ RPC command.
+Group names can be obtained with the `groups`_ RPC command.

 The special string :const:`all` disconnects all sessions.